 $$ \langle \mathbf v,\mathbf w\rangle_g = \langle (\mathcal L_h)_{\ast_g}\mathbf v, (\mathcal L_h) _{\ast_g}\mathbf w\rangle _{hg} $$

-Similarly, a left-invariant volume form can be defined as $\omega = \varepsilon^1 \wedge \varepsilon^2 \wedge \cdots \wedge \varepsilon^n$.
+A left-invariant volume form can be defined as $\omega = \varepsilon^1 \wedge \varepsilon^2 \wedge \cdots \wedge \varepsilon^n$, and has analogous invariance properties.

 🍩 Some Actual Examples